tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-device-to-ndes.md

 This article references Step 2 of the [SCEP communication flow overview](troubleshoot-scep-certificate-profiles.md).

-## Review IIS logs on the NDES server for a connection from the device
+## Review IIS logs for a connection from the device

 1. On the NDES server, open the most recent IIS log file found in the following folder:   *%SystemDrive%\inetpub\logs\logfiles\w3svc1*